chatterjeeantor/Cybersecurity-PoW/README.md

 # Cybersecurity-PoW
-This monorepo serves as a dynamic, technical Proof of Work (PoW) portfolio.
-I actively document and version control artifacts, custom scripts, and detailed write-ups from advanced security exercises.
-The repository showcases proficiency in applied offensive and defensive methodologies across key domain.
+This repository is a structured Proof of Work (PoW) portfolio documenting my continuous, hands-on technical proficiency and acquired skills across various disciplines within Information Security.
+It utilizes a monorepo architecture to centralize all lab artifacts, custom tooling, challenge write-ups, and security research findings.

+The primary goal is to provide a demonstrable, verifiable record of my ability to apply theoretical concepts to practical, real-world security challenges, strictly adhering to ethical hacking and secure coding standards.